 You can choose from three collections all including digital images, please check here for prices.

 When should I book my session?

 It's best to book your session before your baby arrives.
-We'll schedule a day after your due date and can then bring this forward or postpone if your baby arrives earlier or later than expected.
+We'll schedule a day a couple of weeks after your due date and can then bring this forward or postpone if your baby arrives earlier or later than expected.
 If your baby has already arrived, then I'll do my very best to fit you in as soon as I can.
 Please get in contact to book.